LorenzHenk/p5-examples/draw/README.md

    Turn mirroring towards the y-axis translated to the center on/off.
 7. spiral
    Turn on/off spiraling towards the center of the canvas.
 If on, 3 additional points for each cursor (and each mirrored cursor) are created.
+8. displayCursors
+   Set visibility of cursors.

+## Try out:

+Try out the following:
+1. set cursors to 100
+2. set fraction to 0.999
+3. have fun